katcipis/sophia/notes/bitcoin.md

 concentrate most of the wealth, since the miners themselves were just employees and usually exploited.

 Now, who again that has access to MOST electricity/CPU ?
 Individuals ?
-Or wealth individuals/organizations ?
+Or wealthy individuals/organizations ?
 It his really a change on anything ?
 Honestly it just feels like changing the players on the very same game.
 You will move wealth, but from some very wealth individuals to others (but no real re-distribution).